patrickfox/modern_a11y/src/articles/using-tabindex.md

 ### VoiceOver Extra Text Issue

+_Note: this issue was resolved sometime around MacOS 10.9 Mavericks.
+Lesson learned: sometimes adding in accessibility accomodations like tabindex, while well-meaning, have unintended consequences that hurt the overall experience.

 One issue in VoiceOver illustrates how the use of tabindex can lead to unintended issues.